youngker/apparmor-wiki/Apparmorbinarypolicy.md

 ## What the init system needs to do

+The init system is responsible for loading and managing base system policy.
+- load policy
+- replace policy
+- remove policy

+Single Phase
+- the init system only ever loads or reloads binary policy

+Two Phase
+- early load
+- late reload/recompile

+The init system does an early load of binary policy using aa-load or directly calling libapparmor, and then does a later reload which checks text policy and recompiles policy if necessary via calling the apparmor_parser.

+Policy can
+-- apparmor_parser (required for recompiles)
+-- aa_load
+-- directly calling libapparmor

 ## What packaging is supposed to handle

 - refcounting cache dirs, shared between kernels